-Every ALJ decision contains an assessment of your RFC, or the most you can do despite your impairments.
-If you're suffering from depression, anxiety, and knee pain, for example, the ALJ may decide you're limited to jobs with only occasional interaction with co-workers, no contact with the general public, and only two hours of standing per day.
+Every hearing decision contains an assessment of your residual functional capacity (RFC), a set of work restrictions reflecting the most you can do despite your conditions.
+For example, if you have medical impairments including depression, anxiety, and arthritis in your knees, the ALJ may decide you're limited to jobs with only occasional interaction with co-workers, no contact with the general public, and only two hours of standing per day.

-Your RFC is incredibly important because it helps determine whether there are jobs that exist in the United States that you can perform.
-The ALJ cannot ignore limitations that are in your medical file and say that you can do more than your doctor's notes or medical evidence indicates you can do.
-If the ALJ's assessment of your RFC is not supported by the medical evidence, you should make that argument to the Appeals Council.
+Your RFC is very important because it helps the judge determine whether any jobs exist that you can perform.
+The ALJ can't exclude from your RFC any limitations that are documented by medical evidence and mentioned in your doctor's notes.
+If the ALJ didn't include restrictions in your RFC that could reduce the number of jobs you could do, you should make that argument to the Appeals Council.

 Pay attention to the vocational expert (VE) testimony at your hearing, particularly the details of the hypothetical questions that the ALJ asks the VE.
 Sometimes the judge will leave out important elements of your RFC in the hypothetical questions they ask the VE about whether a person with certain limitations could work.
 If the judge asked the VE questions based on an RFC that doesn't match yours, the VE might erroneously identify available jobs that the ALJ can then use to deny you disability benefits.